 - “Before driving a motor vehicle, the driver shall . . . [b]e satisfied that the motor vehicle is in safe operating condition . . .”
 (FMCSR §396.13(a))

-With a focus on winter driving tips for truck drivers, I recommend that all truckers and drivers of commercial motor vehicles pay special attention to the following systems and items below when conducting their pre-trip inspections during the winter months:
+With a focus on winter truck driving tips for, I recommend that all truck drivers and drivers of commercial motor vehicles pay special attention to the following systems and items below when conducting their pre-trip inspections during the winter months:

 - The truck’s coolant and antifreeze levels.